pingcap/docs/placement-rules-in-sql.md

 > **Warning:**
 >
-> Placement Rules in SQL is an experimental feature.
+> Placement Rules in SQL is an experimental feature introduced in v5.3.0.
 The syntax might change before its GA, and there might also be bugs.
 >
 > If you understand the risks, you can enable this experiment feature by executing `SET GLOBAL tidb_enable_alter_placement = 1;`.